iMartzen/vogel-spotter/ansible/README.md

 ## 🖥️ Supported Distributions

 - Ubuntu (for now).
 Feel free to create a PR to support other families.

+This means that this playbook is currently designed only for servers running an Ubuntu operating system.
+It does not matter which system you use to run Ansible, as long as the target server is running Ubuntu.
+Contributions via PR to support other operating systems are welcome!

+## 📋 Requirements

+- **Ansible installed**: Follow the instructions below to install Ansible on your operating system.

+### 👩‍💻 Ansible Installation Instructions

+#### 🖥️ Windows

+1. Install Windows Subsystem for Linux (WSL).
+2. Open the Microsoft Store and install a Linux distribution (e.g., Ubuntu).
+3. Start WSL and run the following command to install Ansible:

+    ```bash
+    sudo apt update
+    sudo apt install ansible -y
+    ```

+#### 🐧 Linux (Debian/Ubuntu)

+1. Update your package manager and install Ansible:

+    ```bash
+    sudo apt update
+    sudo apt install ansible -y
+    ```

+#### 🍎 macOS

+1. Install Homebrew if you haven't already:

+    ```bash
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```

+2. Use Homebrew to install Ansible:

+    ```bash
+    brew install ansible
+    ```

 ## 🛠️ Usage